troy896/magisk-files/README.md

 - On Android 11+, it is unnecessary to inject into zygote in order to handle isolated process or app zygote.

 - MagiskHide is removed from official Magisk.
-Leave users no choice to hide root from apps.

-- Zygisk is easily detected and has some problems that cannot be hidden.
+- Zygisk is easily detected and lacks of hiding ability

-- Riru has RiruHide to hide itself from maps.
-There are no such feature exists on zygisk.
-And Riru does not working if zygisk is enabled.

 ### How to switch from current Magisk to Magisk Delta and vice versa?